Previous research (2016-2023)

 Pathogen releases at fixed monitoring plots

-The fungus was released using the spore suspension and stem-bagging method described above at three sites in the ACT and QLD.
+The fungus was released using the spore suspension and stem-bagging method described above (with stems being bagged for 17 hrs) at two sites in the ACT and one site in QLD.
 Releases were made in mid-November 2022 once weather had become sufficiently warm (days regularly over 20°C).

 At the ACT plots, post-release surveys of fungal infection on African boxthorn leaves were undertaken in February 2023, three months after the fungus was released.
 Observations were also made of infection on nearby control stems that had not been previously inoculated with the fungus.
 Altogether, 69 % of the inoculated stems comprised of leaves with visible symptoms of fungal infection, predominantly at the telia stage of reproduction.
 Some control stems also bared infected leaves, indicating secondary infection whereby the fungus had completed its lifecycle on the first set of inoculated stems that in turn produced spores that spread to nearby stems.
 As such, it is likely that the fungus has now become established at these sites and is beginning to spread within the local Africa boxthorn population.
 At the QLD release plot, branches were checked for infection after about 5 weeks, and all branches (100%) had some level of infection present, ranging from a few scattered pustules on a couple of leaves to most leaves covered in infection.
 After 9 weeks, branches were checked again, and infection was still present on most stems.